 Use American Express ones only.
 All others you will have a harder time getting money or no money at all.
 You will pay a fee for exchanging them into, money.

-Credit Cards: Even the UK government suggests not using credit cards in Uganda due to the possibility of someone stealing your card information.
+Even the UK government suggests not using credit cards in Uganda due to the possibility of someone stealing your card information.
 Cases of such have happened even in high end hotels according the UK government website.
 Cases of employees stealing your credit card information has happened here and other African Countries.
-Credit Card fraud and thefts have been on the rise in Uganda and become more sophisticated, and credit card fraud or theft has even been reported in major International Hotels If you have no other choice, the first choice of Credit Cards here is Visa and secondly Master Card.
-Barclays, Standard Chartered and Stanbic banks, have now been upgraded to accept international credit cards.
+Credit Card fraud and thefts have been on the rise in Uganda and become more sophisticated, and credit card fraud or theft has even been reported in major International Hotels.

-In your country you can use your credit card for a purchase and that is what shows up on your bank statement at the end of the month – use your credit card to pay for your safari in Uganda – you will pay a minimum of 5% more – in some cases tour operators charge you 10% above the price.
-Hotels, Restaurants, Shops that do take credit card will all add a processing fee charge of at least 5%.
-I have seen cases where they charged up 15%.
-Its such a great option when transfering money less than $1500 and beyond that bank wire transfers will be a better option.
+In your country you can use your credit card for a purchase and that is what shows up on your bank statement at the end of the month – use your credit card to pay for your safari in Uganda – you will pay a minimum of 3.5% more – in some cases tour operators charge you 5% above the price.
+Hotels, Restaurants, Shops that do take credit card will all add a surcharge of 5 - 8%, but these are slowly becoming rarer as companies become more accustomed to people paying this way.

-Money Safety: Wear a money belt around your waist to hide cash.
+Wear a money belt around your waist to hide cash and if you don't have one put it in your pocket.
 Use safe in Hotel to put your airline ticket and also your passport.
 Make copies of passport, airline tickets and anything else that is an important document.
 Never flash any money in public such as in restaurants or public places since it will attract unwanted attention and it will be your loss.

 Money Changers: Avoid them.
 At border crossings you will be haunted by them and many are con-artists who can make you think you are getting one amount, while in reality you will get a lot less.
 Even if you are counting along, their hands are quicker than your eyes.